Arithmetic theory of harmonic numbers (II)

 \topmatter \title Arithmetic Theory of Harmonic Numbers (II)\endtitle \author Zhi-Wei Sun and Li-Lu Zhao\endauthor \leftheadtext{Zhi-Wei Sun and Li-Lu Zhao} \rightheadtext{Arithmetic theory of harmonic numbers (II)} \author Zhi-Wei Sun$^1$ and Li-Lu Zhao$^2$\endauthor \leftheadtext{Zhi-Wei Sun and Li-Lu Zhao} \affil $^1$Department of Mathematics, Nanjing University\\ Nanjing 210093, People's Republic of China\\zwsun\@nju.edu.cn \\{\tt http://math.nju.edu.cn/$\sim$zwsun}

-$^2$Department of Mathematics \\The University of Hong Kong \\Pokfulam Road, Hong Kong \\zhaolilu\@gmail.com \endaffil \abstract For $k=0,1,2,\ldots$ let $H_k$ denote the harmonic number $\sum_{0<j\ls k}1/j$.
+$^2$School of Mathematics \\Hefei University of Technology \\Hefei 230009, People's Republic of China \\zhaolilu\@gmail.com \endaffil \abstract For $k=1,2,\ldots$ let $H_k$ denote the harmonic number $\sum_{j=1}^k 1/j$.
 In this paper we establish some new congruences involving harmonic numbers.
 For example, we show that for any prime $p>3$ we have

 and